 What is the rate of expansion of Cas A?

 The average amount of energy released in a supernova explosion is ~1044 Joules, and approximately one quarter of the energy drives the expansion of the remnant.
-Although the initial explosion ejects the outer layers of the star, most of the gas in the remnant is not from the star.
-As the ejected material expands outwards, it encounters and intermingles with the interstellar medium and propels it outward, building up the outer shock wave.
-The volume through which the remnant has expanded and the density of the interstellar medium determine the amount of material in the shell.
+Although the initial collapse and rebound of the core ejects the outer layers of the star, most of the gas in the remnant is not from the star.
+As the ejected material expands outwards, it encounters and intermingles with the interstellar medium (ISM) and propels it outward, building up the outer shock wave.
+The volume through which the remnant has expanded and the density of the ISM determine the amount of material in the shell.
 On average this density is approximately 10-21 kg/m3.

 4.The Cas A SNR is basically a sphere.
 Determine the mass of the gas within the remnant using the radius previously calculated in #1.